tianchengzhe/EllipTrack_docs/docs/GUI_training.rst

    :align: center
    :width: 600

-To remove a recorded ellipse, click the ellipse of interest, and then press "C" or click "Clear" button.
+To remove a recorded ellipse, click the ellipse of interest, and then press "C" or click the "Clear" button.
-The ellipse will not be highlighted, and Cell ID will disappear.
+This ellipse will no longer be highlighted, and its Cell ID will disappear.
 The number of instances will decrease by one.

-To remove all recorded ellipse for a cell, type Cell ID in the "Clear Cell" text box and click ">".
+To remove all the recorded ellipse for a cell, type its Cell ID in the **Clear Cell** text box and click ">".

 Suggested Strategy
 ******************

 A training dataset should be constructed from every representative segment of the movie.
 Label 10-15 cells for each training dataset.
+These cells should cover the broad spectra of cell morphology, brightness and behaviors.
 Use the following guideline.

 .. list-table::
    :widths: 3 4